 In a crisis or emergency situation, it is imperative to disseminate accurate, objective information.
 All such information should come directly from the principal in order to ensure that false rumors do not get started.
 The principal's responsibilities are threefold:

-Contact the Central Command Center when the crisis occurs so the rumor control and/or emergency dispatch process can begin.
+Contact Safety and Security when the crisis occurs so the rumor control and/or emergency dispatch process can begin.

-Instruct staff to refer crisis-related telephone calls to the Central Command Center.
+Instruct staff to refer crisis-related telephone calls to Safety and Security.
 Media inquiries must be referred to the Office of Strategic Communication.
-The Central Command Center will contact the Office of Strategic Communication.
-If time permits, after calling the Central Command Center, call the Office of Strategic Communication.
+Safety and Security will contact the Office of Strategic Communication.
+If time permits, after calling Safety and Security, call the Office of Strategic Communication.